mesako/SABERWest2023/docs/440-intro-to-ggplot2.md

 <img src="440-intro-to-ggplot2_files/figure-html/ggplot10-1.png" width="672" />

-We can look at how many individuals in the dataset fall into each category, such as how many mammals have each kind of feeding behavior.
+We can look at how many individuals in the dataset fall into each category, such as how many mammals have each kind of feeding behavior (worksheet task 3.4.3C).

 ```r